yeshasn/mm-predictor-with-stats/README.md

 - Steals

 ### Gathering the data
-For this project, I used [sportsreference's API](https://sportsipy.readthedocs.io/en/latest/ncaab.html#module-sportsipy.ncaab.teams) which was an efficient way
+For this project, I used [sportsreference's API](https://sportsipy.readthedocs.io/en/latest/ncaab.html#module-sportsipy.ncaab.teams) which was an efficient way to gather and use the data.

 ### Trial and error
 The initial idea was relatively simple.
 First, I would enter in the two team names that I would like to compare and get their respective dataframes (a simple way of accessing the season stats of each team).
 These dataframes were passed into a compare method which would take a category, see which team was better in the certain category, and finally, increment the "score" of whichever team was better in said category.